Ciruthika52/Simple-Linear-Regression--Gold-Rate-Prediction/README.md

 This project demonstrates a basic machine learning workflow using a Simple Linear Regression model to predict gold prices based on historical data.

 The goal of this project is learning and practice — understanding how regression works, how models are trained, and how predictions are evaluated.
+Dataset has taken from : Data Science With Keerthi Youtube Channel

 ## Project Description